 "did you get that one?"
 I couldn't believe that

-some one would consider a
+anyone would consider

-impressed me so much.
+me so much, that

 I opened my heart to the Straight Egyptian Arabian.